- Services and Treatments

 Types of primary care clinicians

 The best health care professinoal is the one you best relate to and feel partnership with.
-Because our providers meet the highest standards, choosing your primary care provider is easy.
-At Lehigh Valley Health Network (LVHN), our providers include:
+Because our doctors and clinicians meet the highest standards, choosing your primary care clinician is easy.
+At Lehigh Valley Health Network (LVHN), our primary care team includes:

-Family medicine providers see people of every age – from infants to seniors.
-Family medicine providers are knowledgeable about the body and mind at all ages of life.
+Family medicine clinicians see people of every age – from infants to seniors.
+Family medicine health care professionals are knowledgeable about the body and mind at all ages of life.
 Most have earned board-certification in family medicine.
-Family medicine providers manage a broad array of health concerns including: preventive health for infants, children, adults, and seniors; chronic disease diagnosis and management; dermatologic care; sports medicine; and provide office procedures such as skin biopsy and joint injection.
+Family medicine clinicians manage a broad array of health concerns including: preventive health for infants, children, adults, and seniors; chronic disease diagnosis and management; dermatologic care; sports medicine; and provide office procedures such as skin biopsy and joint injection.

 Internal medicine clinicians, also called internists, care for people age 16 and up.
-Internal medicine providers are educated and board-certified in the understanding of the internal organs of the adult body, and have significant training in multiple medical specialties.
+Internal medicine clinicians are educated and board-certified in the understanding of the internal organs of the adult body, and have significant training in multiple medical specialties.
 Like family medicine doctors, they provide a wide range of care including disease prevention, chronic disease management, and the care of acute medical conditions.
 They have expertise in the management of patients with multiple chronic medical illnesses.

 Geriatrics clinicians (geriatricians) care for individuals who are age 65 or older and who have three or more medical conditions.
 They have specialized education in geriatric medicine to address the unique care needs of adults over age 65, including primary care, medication management and physical and mental assessments related to falls, memory issues and other aspects of aging.

 General pediatricians treat children and are experts in children’s physical and mental health needs.
 If your child needs special care, our pediatricians work closely with pediatric specialists with Lehigh Valley Reilly Children’s Hospital so your child can receive the specific care they need.

 Advanced practice clinicians, such as certified registered nurse practitioners (CRNP) and physician assistants (PA-C), are highly trained health care professionals who can serve as a primary care clinician for most patient needs.
 Advanced practice clinicians work under a doctor’s supervision.